zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/patching-dxp-in-docker.md

 Here are two methods for installing these patches:

-1. [Install to your existing container](#install-to-your-existing-container), if it has existing qualified volume or bind mount that maps to its `/mnt/liferay/patching` folder.
+1. [Install to your existing container](#install-to-your-existing-container), if it has an existing qualified volume or bind mount that maps to the `/mnt/liferay/patching` folder.

 1. [Install to a new container](#install-to-a-new-container).